• Skip to primary navigation

 I could not stand on my foot at all that first day.
 When I did need to get up, I used the crutches.
 I was keeping well- hydrated so there were frequent bathroom breaks.

-I also used arnica cream topically and arnica orally 3 times a day.
+I also used arnica cream topically and arnica homeopathic pills orally 3 times a day.

-It was pretty painful that first day so I also used DPA which is great for physical pain.
-I decided to use GABA too and I suspect it helped with the muscle stiffness and the pain.
+It was pretty painful that first day so I also used DPA (d-phenylalanine), an amino acid which is great for physical pain.
+I also decided to use GABA, a calming amino acid – this helped me relax and feel calm, sleep better and I suspect it helped ease some of the muscle stiffness and the pain too.

-By the next day I was able to walk – carefully and 2 days later I was almost walking with no limp.
-I did continue with all of the above too.
+By the next day I was able to walk very carefully and 2 days later I was walking with almost no limp.
+I did continue with all of the above RICE, arnica, GABA and DPA supplements too.

 bruised foot